Pangasinan

 Pangasinan, officially the Province of Pangasinan (Luyag/Probinsia na Pangasinan, [paŋɡasiˈnan]; Probinsia ti Pangasinan; Lalawigan ng Pangasinan), is a coastal province in the Philippines located in the Ilocos Region of Luzon.
-Its capital is Lingayen.
+Its capital is Lingayen while San Carlos City is the most populous.
 Pangasinan is in the western area of Luzon along Lingayen Gulf and the South China Sea.
 It has a total land area of 5451.01 km2.
-According to the 2020 census it has a population of 3,163,190.
-The official number of registered voters in Pangasinan is 1,651,814.
+According to the 2020 census, it has a population of 3,188,540.
+The official number of registered voters in Pangasinan is 2,156,306.
 The western portion of the province is part of the homeland of the Sambal people, while the central and eastern portions are the homeland of the Pangasinan people.
 Due to ethnic migration, the Ilocano people settled in the province.

 Pangasinan is the name of the province, the people and the spoken language.
 Indigenous Pangasinan speakers are estimated to number at least 2 million.
 The Pangasinan language, which is official in the province, is one of the officially recognized regional languages in the Philippines.
-In Pangasinan there were several ethnic groups that enriched the cultural fabric of the province.
-Almost all of the people are Pangasinans and the rest are descendants of Bolinao and Ilocano that settled the eastern and western parts of the province.
-Pangasinan is spoken as a second-language by many of the ethnic minorities in Pangasinan.
-The secondary ethnic groups are the Bolinao-speaking Zambals, and Ilocanos.
+Several ethnic groups enrich the cultural fabric of the province.
+Almost all of the people are Pangasinans and the rest are descendants of the Bolinao and Ilocano who settled the eastern and western parts of the province.
+Pangasinan is spoken as a second language by many ethnic minorities in Pangasinan.
+The minority ethnic groups are the Bolinao-speaking Zambals, and Ilocanos.